redis/redis-doc/commands/zunionstore.md

-Computes the union of _numkeys_ sorted sets given by the specified keys, and stores the result in _destination_.
+Computes the union of _numkeys_ [Redis sorted sets](/docs/data-types/sorted-sets) given by the specified keys, and stores the result in _destination_.

 The total number of input keys is specified by the _numkeys_ argument.

 By default, the resulting score of a member is the sum of its scores in the sorted sets where it exists.